Autodesk/synthesis/fission/README.md

 ## Core Systems

 These core systems make up the lion's share of the fission source code.
-Each systems manages a different aspect of the simulated world
+Each system manages a different aspect of the simulated world

 - [World](/fission/src/systems/World.md)
 - [Scene Renderer](/fission/src/systems/scene/SceneRenderer.md)